This is How the Solution Fluency Process Looks in Everyday Life

 Questions of the Solution Fluency Process

-The 6Ds of the Solution Fluency process are familiar to many of you by now.
-Here’s a quick recap:
+The 6Ds of the Solution Fluency process are familiar to many of you by now:

-- DEFINE: To solve a problem, we have to clearly define it first.
-We must decide exactly what needs to be solved, and give proper context to the problem.
+- DEFINE: We must decide exactly what needs to be solved, and give proper context to the problem.

 - DESIGN: This is the workshopping phase.
 Here the actual mechanics of your solution begin to take shape.

-- DELIVER: In this phase, there are two separate stages—Produce and Publish.
-This involves the action for completing the product (Produce), and presenting the proposed solution (Publish).
+- DELIVER: This involves the action for completing the product (Produce), and presenting the proposed solution (Publish).

-- DEBRIEF: The reflection stage is where students get to own their learning.
-They look at the ways they succeeded, and ways they could improve their approach in future situations.
+- DEBRIEF: The reflection stage is where you look at the ways you succeeded, and ways you could improve your approach in future situations.

-How we use this process is through asking contemplative questions.
-Each stage has guiding questions which we can apply to a problem needing a solution.
+Each stage gives rise to contemplative guiding questions we can apply to any problem needing a solution.
 Here are a few basic examples:

 - DEFINE: What is the problem that we face?